WJIS

-WJIS 88.1 FM, known on air as The JOY FM, is a Christian adult contemporary station serving North, Central and Southwest Florida, including the Sarasota/Bradenton and Tampa Bay areas, and is owned by the Radio Training Network.
+WJIS (88.1 FM), known on air as The JOY FM, is a Christian adult contemporary station serving North, Central and Southwest Florida, including the Sarasota metropolitan area and Tampa Bay areas, and is owned by the Radio Training Network.
+The JOY FM is not only local to Bradenton, but it has many stations and translators across Florida, Georgia, and Alabama.

 Network

-On April 19, 2021, RTN launched The Joy FM on WNUE-FM 98.1, which the organization concurrently filed to buy from Entravision Communications for $4 million.
+On April 19, 2021, RTN launched The JOY FM on WNUE-FM 98.1, which the organization concurrently filed to buy from Entravision Communications for $4 million.

 During most of 2013, WJIS was also simulcasted on 91.7 WFTI-FM in St. Petersburg; that station would cease operations in fall 2013, to allow for upgrades of adjacent channel WCIE and co-channel WJFH.

 The Radio Training Network also has The JOY FM-branded stations in Dothan, Alabama (WIZB); Montgomery, Alabama (WPHH); Athens, Georgia (WMSL); and Atlanta / Macon, Georgia (WVFJ-FM and WWWD), though these stations do not repeat WJIS 24/7.

-Future stations

-In May 2021, RTN reached a deal to purchase stations serving Tallahassee (WTSM) and Port St. Lucie (WHLG) from Horizon Broadcasting Company for $1.3 million.
-The sale was consummated on August 31, 2021.

 HD radio

-WCIE and WJIS broadcasts in the HD Radio format.
-On HD2, the station has The Joy FM Praise, a channel that features exclusively Christian praise songs.
-On HD3, the station has LF Radio, a progressive youth music channel.
-Both can be listened to online or via The Joy FM phone app.
+WCIE, WJIS, WJLF, WHIJ and WWRZ broadcast in HD Radio format.
+On HD2, the stations broadcast "Joy Worship", a channel that features traditional Christian worship songs.
+On HD3, the stations broadcast "LF Radio" (named after its predecessor "LightForce Radio"), a progressive youth music channel.
+WWRZ broadcasts "Classic Joy" on its HD4 channel, a station featuring 20th century and early 21st century worship favorites.
+All of these stations can be heard online or on The JOY FM phone app.

 Translators

-In addition to the full-powered stations, The Joy FM is relayed by additional low-powered translators:
+In addition to the full-powered stations, The JOY FM is relayed by additional translators:

 Two of its translators are leased out to Clear Channel Communications (now iHeartMedia) to rebroadcast their stations: